U.S. Post Office

 In more recent years, Morrow County has seen a shift in its economic focus.
 The decline of the coal industry and advancements in agriculture technology have led to a stronger emphasis on farming and agribusiness.
 The county is now known for its corn, soybean, and wheat production, as well as its dairy farms.
 Today, Morrow County continues to thrive as a rural community, preserving its historical roots while embracing modern advancements.

-This timeline provides a condensed summary of the historical journey of Morrow County, Ohio.
+This timeline provides a concise overview of the key events in the history of Morrow County, Ohio.

 • 1813: Morrow County is established and named after Jeremiah Morrow, the ninth Governor of Ohio.